 Drive over the Dochu-La pass (3,100 meters), which on a clear day offers an incredible view of Himalayan peaks before descending into balmy Punakha valley (about 3 hrs total driving time).
 The drive through the countryside affords a glimpse of everyday life in this most remote of Himalayan kingdoms.
 In the Dochu-La area there are vast Rhododendron forests that grow to tree size and bloom in late April/early May covering the mountains in a riot of glorious spring colour.
 Punakha was the ancient capital of Bhutan.
 On arrival, visit Punakha Dzong, the “Palace of Great Happiness” built in 1637 by the Shabdrung, the ‘Unifier of Bhutan’.
 It is situated at the confluence of the Mo Chu and Pho Chu (Mother and Father Rivers) and is the winter headquarters of the Je Khenpo and hundreds of monks who move en masse from Thimphu to this warmer location.
 The three story main temple of the Punakha Dzong is a breathtaking example of traditional architecture with four intricately embossed entrance pillars crafted from cypress and decorated in gold and silver.
 It was here in 1907 that Bhutan’s first king was crowned.
 After lunch, enjoy a walk to Chimi Lhakhang, temple of the Drukpa Kuenly who is also known as the Divine Madman.
 He inherited the Divine Madman title since he revolted against the orthodox Buddhism in his time.
 He taught the people that religion is an inner feeling and it’s not necessary that one should be an ordained monk.
 He is also considered a symbol of fertility and most childless couples go to his temple for blessing.
 Overnight at your hotel in Punakha/ Wangduephodrang.

 In the morning drive to Yabesa village and hike to through ricefields and up to Khamsum Yueley Namgyal Chorten, built by her majesty the queen Ashi Tshering Yangdon Wangchuk.
 Perched high on a hill on the bank of the river, the Chorten houses paintings belonging to Nyingmapa Traditions.
-Drive back to Thimphu where you will visit The National Library housing the collection of Bhutanese scriptures dating back to the 8th century and a fascinating replica of a medieval farmhouse at the Folk Heritage Museum.
-You will also have an opportunity to visit handicraft and souvenir stores.
-If your visit to Thimphu coincides with the weekend, you can walk through the Thimphu Market to see the variety of food of Bhutan, including basket upon basket of fiery chillies, fresh cheese and a variety of fresh greens.
-In addition, many stalls contain Bhutanese handicrafts and household items.
-Afterwards proceed to Paro, On arrival in Paro, check into the hotel.
+Take a picnic lunch on a picturesque riverside before exploring the Wangduephodrang Dzong.
+Built in 1639 the strategically located Dzong is perched on a spur at the confluence of two rivers.
+Drive back to Thimphu where you will have an opportunity to visit handicraft and souvenir stores.
+Afterwards proceed to Paro.
 Overnight at your hotel in Paro.

 Breakfast in the hotel, then drive to the airport for flight to your onward destination.